Vermilion County, Illinois bombings: First bombing

-Second Bombing
+Second bombing

-On 24 May 1998, White went to First Assembly of God Church in Danville Illinois.
-There he went to the west side of the church and placed a pipe bomb on top of an air conditioning and heating unit next to an exterior support pillar.
-In the church, over 300 people were attending mass when the bomb detonated near the youth section.
-The explosion blew a 10 foot by 15-foot hole in the west side of the church.
+On May 24, 1998, White went to the west side of the First Assembly of God Church in Danville, Illinois, where he placed a pipe bomb on top of an air conditioning and heating unit next to an exterior support pillar.
+In the church, over 300 people were attending services when the bomb detonated near the youth section.
+The explosion blew a 10 foot by 15-foot hole in the side of the church.
 Because the bomb was placed on the air conditioning unit and the way the bomb was built most of the fragments from the bomb flew over the congregation.
 No one was killed in the bombing however 34 people were injured.